 KFC Advertising Campaign

-Kentucky Fried Chicken has displayed incredible success in all its ventures.
-The KFC is an extensively expanded chain of fast food services from Louisville, US.
-The founder, Harland Sanders is an ex-military officer who retired in 1952.
-Kentucky fried chicken has existed independently since 1997 after splitting from Pepsi Company.
+KFC has displayed incredible success in all its ventures.
+KFC is an extensively expanded chain of fast food services from Louisville, US.
+The founder, Harland Sanders, was an ex-military officer who retired in 1952.
+KFC has existed independently since 1997 after splitting from Pepsi Company.
 The core service it offers is chicken, chicken products, and additional fast foods.
 However, its fundamental focus is to provide fried chicken to the customers (Davis 2010).
-The company has grown over the years into international corporation, trading in the United States and other nations, with products such as pork products and hamburgers.
+The company has grown over the years into an international corporation, trading in the United States and other nations, with products such as pork products and hamburgers.

-With the advent of technology and technological advances, KFC has taken the initiative by incorporating the advertising services.
-Initially, it ran its advertisements on the Internet, via its website and other online advertising platforms (Davis 2010).
-In these campaigns, the company has achieved tremendous market demand by reaching the local and international audience; this is the reason why KFC has expanded so quickly throughout the world.
-Currently, the company has incorporated the use of mobile applications to do advertizing.
-(Lunch Business, 2013) These audio and visual ads on the mobile applications mainly target the younger generation and all fanatics of technology.
-They are remarkably effective campaign platforms as they directly engage the listener or viewer of the advert.
+With the advent of technology and technological advances, KFC has taken the initiative by incorporating advertising services.
+Initially, it ran its advertisements on the internet via its website and other online advertising platforms (Davis 2010).
+In these campaigns, the company has achieved tremendous market demand by reaching a local and international audience; this is the reason why KFC has expanded so quickly throughout the world.
+Currently, the company has incorporated the use of mobile applications to do advertising (Lunch Business, 2013).
+These audio and visual ads on the mobile applications mainly target the younger generation and all fanatics of technology.
+They are remarkably effective campaign platforms, as they directly engage the listener or viewer of the advert.

 Another advertisement strategy that the company uses is providing promotional offers.
-The buy one-get-one free offer creates interest in the customers to taste the product.
-As a result, the customers after tasting the delicious meal realize the quality of the product and then spread good reports about the company by word of mouth, as well.
+The “buy one, get one free” offer creates interest in the customers to taste the product.
+As a result, the customers, after tasting the delicious meal, realize the quality of the product and then spread good reports about the company by word of mouth.

 In conclusion, KFC is the top restaurant service in the current market of the fast foods industry.
-It has run exceptionally strong advertizing campaigns that have effectively propelled Kentucky Fried Chicken to the level it is today.
+It has run exceptionally strong advertising campaigns that have effectively propelled KFC to the level it is today.